bureau14/qdb-grafana-http-adapter/README.md

 #### Note for macOS users

-`qdb-api-python` is not yet totally supported on macOS X
+`qdb-api-python` is not yet totally supported on macOS X, so consider running the API in a supported environement such as Windows, Linux or FreeBSD.